 It's all a matter of gases – more accurately the sudden release of gases around the joint being adjusted - as simple as that.
-As to what causes the gases to make this sound is also simple: each joint, especially in the spinal joints, is lubricated by a fluid not unlike egg white.
+As to what causes the gases to make this sound: joints are lubricated by a fluid not unlike egg white.
 This fluid ensures smoothness of movement and cushioning of the joint from shock and stresses.
 It essentially permits a silky action for the joint, reducing friction on the bone through all its planes of movement.

 In some techniques as your chiropractor opens the joint, small air bubbles (carbon dioxide and nitrogen) are released much like opening a bottle of champagne. 'pop'.

 The fluid then returns to its proper location around the joint.
 The pop is definitely not bones hitting or rubbing on each other.